 In that instant, everything changed for our family.
 My mother’s injuries eventually triggered multiple sclerosis.
 She fought through it and continued to teach for a number of years before the pain of her injuries and the fatigue of the disease was too much to handle.

 My dad had grown up poor and actually lived in an abandoned railroad car for a few years.
-He worked hard at Siemens and another job at DHL, and so, with my mom’s teaching salary, we were comfortable.
+He worked hard at Siemens, and so, with my mom’s teaching salary, we were comfortable.

-Then came mom’s disability — and then Siemens outsourced Dad’s job, and DHL moved out of the area.
+Then came mom’s disability — and then Siemens outsourced Dad’s job, and DHL moved out of the area, impacting my father’s rental business.
 Their savings enabled them to ride out the economic storm.
 But even in the good times, my parents drove a car that defied description, the worst car I have ever seen.
 A picture is within this post.

 If you look closely at the picture, you will see there are no door handles; they all rusted off.
 So my dad eventually ran metal fish wire through the door.
 To open it, you yanked on the wire as if you were starting a weed eater, and the doors instantly popped open.
 I’m sure that most people thought was an abandoned vehicle.